dkokov/RateEngine/README.md

 # RateEngine

+The RateEngine is based of few modules: CDRMediator,Rating,CallControl.
+As core are released follow: mem,log,db,net,proc
-RateEngine - store acounts,plans,tariffs,prefixes,rates and calculate calls and messages.
+Main functions for the rating are: store acounts,plans,tariffs,prefixes,rates and calculate calls/messages.